Vladimir Dekanozov: Incorporation of Lithuania into the USSR

-Soviet military forces crossed the Lithuanian border on 15 June 1940, with the military of Lithuania being ordered not to resist.
+Soviet military forces crossed the Lithuanian border on 15 June 1940; Lithuanian authorities called on the military of Lithuania not to resist.

 Dekanozov arrived on the same day to organise the incorporation of Lithuania into the Soviet Union.
 The Communist Party of Lithuania, headed by Antanas Sniečkus, was at his disposal.
-The Soviet military established a controlling presence that allowed Dekanozov to fulfill his function as representative of the Communist Party.
-The process creating the Lithuanian Soviet Socialist Republic was Dekanozov's work.
+The Soviet military established a controlling presence that allowed Dekanozov to fulfil his function as representative of the Soviet Communist Party.
+The process establishing the Lithuanian Soviet Socialist Republic was Dekanozov's work.
 He installed himself in the Soviet embassy and imposed on Lithuania the Soviet party-state structure in which the traditional governmental forms were of only secondary importance.
 Dekanozov restructured the Lithuanian government, naming Justas Paleckis, a Lithuanian leftist who was not yet a member of the Communist Party, as Prime Minister.

-Aided by specialists for Soviet administration and Soviet security organs sent in from Moscow, Dekanozov worked through the Lithuanian Communist Party, while the cabinet of ministers, headed by Paleckis, served an administrative function.
-Dekanozov and Paleckis brought a number of non-members of the Communist Party (but still pro-communists) into the first "people’s government", but in retrospect it is clear that they constituted window dressing for the Soviet takeover.
+Aided by specialists in Soviet administration and by Soviet security organs sent in from Moscow, Dekanozov worked through the Lithuanian Communist Party, while the cabinet of ministers, headed by Paleckis, served an administrative function.
+Dekanozov and Paleckis brought a number of pro-communist non-members of the Communist Party into the first "people’s government", but in retrospect it is clear that they constituted window-dressing for the Soviet takeover.
 For his part, Dekanozov pushed his program carefully, concentrating first of all on denouncing the Smetona regime in Lithuania, then promising to respect private property, assuring Lithuanians that agriculture would not be collectivized, and restraining any discussion of the possibility of joining the Soviet Union until mid-July.

-On 6 July Dekanozov’s government announced that on 14 July there would be elections for a new parliament, a so-called People's Seimas.
+On 6 July, Dekanozov's government announced that there would be elections for a new parliament on 14 July, a so-called People's Seimas.
 The Lithuanian Communist Party announced the formation of the Union of the Toiling People of Lithuania, which offered a slate of candidates, including some ten non-members of the Communist Party, with as many people as there were seats in the new parliament up for election.
-On 11 and 12 July, the Soviet authorities reduced the possible points of opposition by arresting leading figures of the old regime and deporting some of them to the interior of the Soviet Union, although Lithuania was still formally an independent state.
+On 11 and 12 July, the Soviet authorities reduced the possible points of opposition by arresting leading figures of the old régime and deporting some of them to the interior of the Soviet Union, although Lithuania was still formally an independent state.

-Dekanozov used the Lithuanian government, and the Communist Party of Lithuania, as his instruments to carry out the will of the Soviet party leadership.
-Throughout the process, Soviet propagandists insisted there was only one acceptable path for the country, and all were obliged to follow it.
+Dekanozov used the Lithuanian government and the Communist Party of Lithuania, as his instruments to carry out the will of the leadership of the Soviet All-Union Communist Party (Bolsheviks).
+Throughout the process, Soviet propagandists insisted there was only one acceptable path for the country, and that all were obliged to follow it.
 They concentrated on creating an image of mass support, and they called for determined measures against those who somehow opposed the new order and wanted to sabotage the elections of 14 July.